FREE COMMUNICATION GUIDE

 G:

-I prefer alone time to being in interactions with others.
-I tend toward introversion and find that I need more solitude than most other people in order to renew my energy, especially after significant interaction with others.
+I prefer alone time to interacting with others.
+I tend toward introversion, and I need more solitude than most others in order to renew my energy, especially after significant interactions with others.
 I am cautious about intimacy and will not reveal much about myself until I am sure others will not be intrusive.
-I can get by with less creature comforts than most people.
-I am better than most people at keeping my feelings out of the way, and so I am able to be objective, even in situations that others become emotional about.
-I am able to sum up a presentation or group discussion in a few sentences that succinctly summarizes the key points.
-Books are a best friend.
-I enjoy going to my favorite place to read without interruption.
-I like to study and learn all there is to know about a subject that interests me.
+I can get by with fewer creature comforts than most people.
+I am better than most people at keeping my feelings out of the way, and so I can be objective, even in situations that others become emotional about.
+I can sum up a presentation or group discussion in a few sentences that succinctly state the key points.
+Books and podcasts are my best friends.
+I think a lot.
+I enjoy going to my favorite place to read or work without interruption.
+I like to study and learn all there is to know about a subject that interests me, and I can sometimes get lost down these "rabbit holes" of information instead of taking meaningful action.
+It is important for me to be viewed as a competent person who knows what they are talking about.
 Others see me as a private person.
 I do not readily share myself or my feelings.
 When I go into a room of people, I find a place where I can observe what is going on, and from which I can leave the room easily if the situation does not interest me.
 I am more likely to converse with one person than with a group.
-I believe in the saying "Silence is golden."
+"I wonder how this works?
+And why?" are questions that intrigue me.

 L: